 Exclusive interview of David R. Marples is Distinguished University Professor, Department of History and Classics, University of Alberta, Canada

-How do You see the future of NATO?
+How do You assess the behavior of Turkey as a member of NATO?

 This is a complex question with many dimensions.
 Relations between Erdogan and Trump have been frayed for some time.
 Erdogan believes that the United States supported the failed 2016 putsch that tried to unseat him and has been exploring alternatives for the purchase of military equipment, i.e. Russia.
 Turkey has always been somewhat problematic though an important strategic partner of NATO because of its geographical position on the Black Sea and as a link between the Middle East and Europe.
 But it has never conformed to the image of a typical NATO state.
 For one thing, it has never been fully democratic.
 One feature of recent new members of NATO is that they also became members of the EU almost simultaneously, which carried the prerequisite of being a democratic state.
 The EU has declined repeatedly to admit Turkey, which has led to frustration in Ankara.
 Turkey also has the border problem of the Kurds, which it regards as a terrorist group.
 By contrast the US has supported the Kurds as freedom fighters.
 Turkey's commitment to the war in Syria was limited to a desire to remove Syrian leader Bashar al-Assad--paradoxically suggesting antagonism with Russia, which is dedicated to keeping him in power.
 Nonetheless, Erdogan's purchase of Russian S-400 air defense system is regarded in Washington as detrimental to NATO interests.
 It would be premature, however, for NATO to consider expelling Turkey, which in the long-term could once again become an important partner.
 For Turkey in turn, one can see few advantages in joining one of the Russian partnerships as for the most part it does not share common interests.